RN to BSN

 - All transfer credit will remain tentative until official, final college transcripts and score reports for college level examinations (AP, CLEP, IB, etc.) are received and reviewed by the Office of Admissions.

 Statistics: An introductory course in Statistics is required to complete the RN to BSN program.
 It may be completed at SUNY Delhi once students have entered the RN to BSN Program (ALHT 202 Statistics and Research Methods), or transferred in from previous coursework.
-Transferability and equivalency of the course is determined by the college; the course must be completed with a grade of C or better; the course must be less than 10 years old.
+Transferability and equivalency of the course is determined by the college; the course must be completed with a grade of C or better; the course must be fewer than 10 years old.